 The Panther Marching Band only marches a battery drum line of snares, tenors, bass drums and cymbals.
 Don't let that discourage you if you only played pit percussion in high school.
 With the help of our drum line instructor and fellow members, we have had plenty of pit players learn battery percussion very quickly.

 What costs are involved with membership in the Panther Marching Band?

-Members are expected to purchase the class credit, black gloves ($3), black marching band shoes ($30), a band t-shirt, (10.00), a band cap, to be worn in the stands ($15), and maintenance of your personal instrument.
-Students must also supply black shorts to be worn under the marching uniform.
+Members are expected to purchase the class credit, black gloves ($3), black marching band shoes ($30), a band cap ($15), and instrument rental if needed ($40).
+Students must also supply solid black athletic shorts for preseason performances, a lyre for their instrument, and flip folder.
+Instrument requirements such as reeds and valve oil, as well as any other maintenance are also the responsibility of the student.
 All other uniform items and travel costs (hotel stay, meals, etc.) are provided free to all members.
-That's it!
 And best of all, band members do NO fundraising!

 I really enjoyed attending competitions in high school.
 How many contests does the Panther Marching Band attend?

 None.
 No marching bands compete at the collegiate level.
 The name of the game here is entertainment.
 We perform a changing show for home games, exciting music in the stands and on the field, and have a ton of fun!
 HOWEVER, the Panther Marching Band hosts a high school marching contest and tries to perform an exhibition at one other contest during the season.